NoelMatero/DemoSmartWatch/README.md

 - USB connector for programming the ESP32
 - A microphone for
 - Extra [memory](https://www.lcsc.com/product-detail/C2682313.html)
+- A microphone for voice recordings.
+- A [quad-band GSM/GPRS module](https://www.lcsc.com/product-detail/C69119.html) for SMS messages and other shenanigans
 - Support for common smartwatch peripherals (display, sensors, buttons)

 ## License